Shipping class: cuttings

 by

-A striped fig with striped wood.
-Same as “Tiger stripe”, or “Tiger fig” occasionally sold in some grocery stores
+A striped fig with beautiful striped wood and bright red inside.
+It is sometimes referred to as “Tiger stripe”, or “Tiger fig”

 Pastiliere